 top of page

-Deep purple with a tight garnet rim, this is a bigger wine for the class with a great mid-palate impression.
-This is a very good value for the vintage and is ripe and sweet with fine structure and length.
-Perfumy and classy 'spa' nose, with the 'rancio' of blackberry, plum fruit, smoke and wood.
+Deep purple with a tight garnet rim, all three vintages presented as a more extensive wine for the class with a tremendous mid-palate impression.
+This 2010 is an excellent vintage value; it is ripe and sweet with fine structure and length.
+Perfumy and classy 'spa' nose, with the 'ratio' of blackberry, plum fruit, smoke and wood.
 Red fruits(strawberries and cherries) on the palate.
-Fresher and riper than its 2002, this 2003 finishes nicely: medium length, dry finish with balanced fruit and wood; the right alcohol; tamed, dense tannins; slowly evolving with discreet charm.
-This claret has the structure of a classified growth at a great price(thanks to the scores from Robert Parker et al. and from James Suckling).
+2000, with its tannic structure and fine finish, offers a unique experience.
+2001, denser and weightier, is a wine to savor.
+Fresher and riper than 2000 and 2001, this 2003 finishes nicely: medium length, dry finish with balanced fruit and wood; the suitable alcohol; tamed, dense tannins; slowly evolving with discreet charm.
+This claret has the structure of a classified growth at a great price(thanks to the scores from Robert Parker et al. and James Suckling).

-A good vintage for this Cru level like Margaux.
-Needs 40mins full decanting.
-Neighbouring vineyards are prestigious: Giscours, Brane-Cantenac, Kirwan.
-On pebbly stones on which no grass growth is possible.
-One of our first bottles of fine claret 30 years back.
+So, good vintages such as 2000, 2001, and 2003 for this Cru-level, like Margaux, will require your patience and involvement in the tasting.
+They may need 40 minutes of full decanting to enhance their flavours and aromas.
+Neighbouring vineyards are prestigious: Giscours, Brane-Cantenac, and Kirwan.
+On pebbly stones, no grass growth is possible—one of our first bottles of fine claret 30 years back.

 bottom of page